- Home Town: Dade City, Florida

 My hunger to be the best has driven me to become the player that I am today.
 Over all of these years, I have never lost sight of the goal to be the best in the world and I am determined to accomplish it very soon!

 When I am not bowling I love to play golf, watch sports and hang out with friends.
 I also really enjoy coaching and teaching younger players the sport of bowling and am proud to be the head coach of Junior Team Storm.

 Music wise, if its loud, I like it.
 My favorite bands include Metallica, Sevendust, Three Days Grace, Staind, Avenged Sevenfold and Nickelback to name a few.

 Favorite Sports Teams are: Kansas Jayhawks, San Diego Chargers, LA Kings (I'm a die hard fan) and the Tampa Bay Rays.

-Rhino earned his nickname from his T-Ball coach because of his intensity.
-He has been a member of Team USA since 2004 and was a member of Junior Team USA in 2001 and 2002.
-Rhino won two gold medals in 2007 in the Pan America games.
-He also won five medals in the 2007 American Zone Championship.
-In 2005, Rhino won the US Amateur Championship.
-He owns over 20 international medals.
-In 2008 at the WTBA Men’s World Championships he won team and doubles gold, all-events silver, and trios bronze for Team USA.
-Rhino bowled for the University of Kansas where he was a member of the 2004 Intercollegiate Bowling Championship winning team.
-He was named the 2004 Intercollegiate Bowling Championship MVP.
+Nickname “Rhino” earned from his T-Ball coach because of his intensity…California native…Has been a member of Team USA since 2004…Was a member of Junior Team USA in 2001 and ’02…Won two gold medals (masters, singles) in the 2007 Pan American Games…Also won five medals in the 2007 American Zone Championships…Owns over 20 international medals…Won the 2005 U.S. Amateur Championship…Won team and doubles gold, all-events silver and trios bronze medals for Team USA in 2008 WTBA Men’s World Championships…Bowled for the University of Kansas where he was a member of the 2004 Intercollegiate Bowling Championship winning team…Named 2004 Intercollegiate Bowling Championship MVP…First-team Collegiate All-American in 2004-05 and Honorable Mention in 2003-04.